What is Dobson’s Model of Classroom Management?

 2. Students love to be treated justly and equally.
 Therefore they like teachers who can implement and enforce an equitable system of rules.

 In advising parents and teachers, Dobson recommends that they should not use their hands to punish their children/students.
 He posited that the hand should be used and perceived as an object of love by students instead of being an instrument of punishment.
-He, therefore, recommended the use of a switch, a belt or a paddle in carrying it out.
+He, therefore, recommended the use of a switch, a belt, or a paddle in carrying it out.

 Dobson says that parents and/or teachers should start punishing young children/students before it is too late.
 Hmmm, he sees spanking as the greatest insult for teenagers and that they detest it.